-Hearing loops should meet the international induction loop standard for strong, even coverage, and the absence of interference (see here, here, and here for the technical standard that any loop installer should verify for you).
+Hearing loops should meet the international induction loop standard for strong, even coverage, and the absence of interference (see here, here, and here (PDF) for the technical standard that any loop installer should verify for you).

 You should ask potential installers whether they offer engineering expertise to meet this standard and will guarantee that they have done so.
 This will prevent dissatisfaction